Skip to Main Content

 Nursing students are required to meet the health and clinical requirements by submitting the appropriate student health documentation, including physical examination and immunization records, and documentation of health insurance.
 The Medical Record and Health History forms will be made available at the appropriate time.
 See the nursing student handbook for detailed information on these requirements..

-Transfers Applying to the Traditional 4-year Program without Nursing Transfer Credit
+Transfers Applying to the Traditional Program

 Students applying to transfer must file an AU transfer application.